spikestats/spikestats.github.io/index.md

 ### About Us

-We are a companion app development group that focuses on bringing high quality and game-enriching third party support to popular games such as Destiny 1 and Destiny 2.
+We are a companion app development group that focuses on bringing high quality and game-enriching third party support to popular games such as Destiny 2 and Valorant.

 Our apps have been downloaded more than 2.5 million times worldwide.
 We always strive to increase the quality of our apps and bring new features.